Back to Redoxsignaling.com

 Peter H. Proctor, PhD, MD

-For example, the skin pigment melanin is the only overtly-visible biological free radical and was the first well-defined free radical in biological systems (38).
-Melanin is also found in extradermal structures such as the inner ear and in catecholaminergic nerve cell bodies in the midbrain substantia nigra, and locus caeruleus, where it may have a mediator role.
+For example, the skin pigment melanin is the only overtly-visible biological free radical.
+Melanin was also the first well-defined free radical in biological systems (38).
+In addition to skin, visible melanin is present in extradermal structures such as the inner ear and in catecholaminergic nerve cell bodies in the midbrain substantia nigra, and locus caeruleus.
+In such structures it may have a role in cellular function, in dopamine, serotonin, and norepinephrine-mediated cell signaling, and in organ development.

 Thus, drawing upon Cotzias et al (8) we proposed that electron-transfer processes produce the neuropsychiatric symptoms of Lesch-Nyhan's (2-6, 13-16), as they do those of chronic manganism.
 Most-importantly, oxidative-stress-mediated tissue damage alone seemed an unlikely cause of such bizarre and specific messenger-mediated neuropsychiatric symptoms as self-mutilation and choreoathetoid dyskinesia.
 The same seemed to hold for analogous symptoms in alcaptonuria, etc. (2-5,12-16).